-The Duties and Responsibilities of Expert Witnesses
+The Roles and Duties of the Expert Witness

 - Specialist evidence submitted to the court should be, the autonomous product of the expert without any influenced by the exigencies of litigation

 - An expert witness should provide actual facts by working as uncontroversial or independent, guiding the court about matters as per his expertise.